 Basic usage of Allas

-1. Create a new bucket by pressing the button: ➕ Container
+3. Create a new bucket by pressing the +Create Bucket button.

-3. Upload one file from your computer (any file should do, but prefer a file that you can open in Puhti, e.g. a text file)
+5. Upload one file from your computer into the bucket (any file should do, but prefer a file that you can open in Puhti, e.g. a text file).
+Upload process starts from the Upload button in the upper right corner of the interface.

-💭 During the exercises, you can use this web interface to get another view to the buckets and objects in Allas.
+πŸ’ During the exercises, you can use this web interface to get another view to your buckets and objects in Allas.

 Preparations (if not done already)